 - Mix together 1.5 cups warm water and sugar in a large bowl, add in the yeast and leave for 5 mins to activate the yeast.

-- Then add in the flour, nutmeg and salt and mix into a smooth bather.
+- Then add the flour, nutmeg and salt and mix into a smooth batter.
 If the bather is too thick then add in a 2 tbsp of water.

 - Cover the puff puff batter and leave in a warm place for at least 1 hour until it has doubled in size.